 Will Trunk or Treat Save Halloween?

 Trunk or Treating is a growing trend that has been popping up around the country as a replacement for Trick or Treating.
-This year, it might just be the thing that saves Halloween 2020.
+But, it might just be what saves Halloween for our kids during a pandemic.

 What is Trunk or Treating?